The rainbows are spectacular and frequent (after any rainfall).

 Do you see it's little nose?

-rare creatures emerging from the litter, which ironically accounts for the spectacular muck diving.
+emerging from the litter, which ironically accounts for the spectacular muck diving.

 We’re shown purple, green, and white leaf fish that seesaw like autumn leaves under a soft wind.
 Similar to a scorpion fish, their eyes are reflective, looking more like chiseled crystal than seeing apparatus.